St. John's taking on 'toughest schedule' in more than quarter-century

 Fasching, who spent 17 years as an assistant under former coach John Gagliardi, will see his Johnnies tested immediately with three games against nationally ranked opponents.

-The Johnnies follow up by playing host to Wisconsin-River Falls and by opening MIAC play by traveling to Bethel.
+The Johnnies follow up by playing host to Wisconsin-River Falls and by opening MIAC play with a game at Bethel.
 Both River Falls and Bethel were ranked in preseason Top 25 polls.

 Johnnies defensive lineman Michael Wozniak was named first-team and tight end Alex Larson was named second-team on d3football.com's preseason All-America team.